americosavinon/react-native-sample-app/amwell-react-native-demo/react-native-amwellservice/android/README.md

 The AWSDK/sdk directory contains the Android library AAR file, corresponding Javadoc in a JAR file, and a small build .gradle.

+Current Setting we use to lineup with UHC Mobile

+Gradle Version = 5.5
+com.android.tools.build:gradle:3.5.3